julian-kropp-dev/OMP-Code/README.md

 # OMP-Code
- In this repository you will find all the code I have written in my CS-course "Objektorientierte Modellierung und Programmierung" at the Carl von Ossietzky University Oldenburg.
+ In this repository you will find all the code I have written in my CS-course "Object-oriented Modeling and Programming" at the Carl von Ossietzky University Oldenburg.